yodaqua/zato-apitest/README.md

 3. Update tests
 4. Execute ```apitest run /path/to/tests/directory``` when you are done with updates
 5. Jump to 3.

+Note that when you give additional options to the ```apitest run``` command, they will be passed to the behave test runner, just like the options stored in the config.ini file.
+For instance, in a test run you can exclude and include only certain features using the ```-e``` option and ```-i``` options provided by the behave test runner.

 Tests and related resources
 ---------------------------